galaxyproject/galaxy-hub/src/tutorials/rb_rnaseq/index.md

 ### Performing differential expression analysis

-Using mapped reads produced by TopHat we will perform analysis of differential gene expression using HTSeq/DESeq2 pipeline.
+Using mapped reads produced by HISAT2 we will perform analysis of differential gene expression using HTSeq/DESeq2 pipeline.

 #### Gene-based read counting with HTseq-count